P-Roq/regression_framework/NOTES.md

             'density': True
             }`

-    - 'cumulative': each bin represents the sum of the current bin count plus the previous bin counts; can be switched to a probability density representation if 'density' is activated; if a negative number is placed instead of `True` the direction of accumulation is reversed, e.g.:
+    - `'cumulative'`: each bin represents the sum of the current bin count plus the previous bin counts; can be switched to a probability density representation if `'density'` is activated; if a negative number is placed instead of `True` the direction of accumulation is reversed, e.g.:
         `histogram = {
             'features': ['var_a', 'var_b', 'var_c'],
             'density': {'var_a': True, 'var_c': -1}